Outpatient Treatment Services

 Topics addressed in IOP include relapse prevention planning, mental health issues, wellness, family roles, emotion regulation, and communication skills.
 Transportation incentives are also provided for our IOP clients in order to assist them with getting to treatment.
 We are dedicated to addressing any barriers you may have to treatment.
 Overall, IOP outcomes show that clients report that they have started attending more support meetings such as AA or NA, report a decrease in substance use, and report an increased satisfaction with their recovery by the end of their IOP time.

-If you would like more information on CHC’s IOP program, please contact the Regional IOP/SACOT Supervisor at 910-632-0792 or complete our IOP referral form.
+If you would like more information on CHC’s IOP program, please contact the Regional IOP/SACOT Supervisor at 910-632-0792 or complete our online referral form.

 Coastal Horizons offers an enhanced treatment service called SACOT.
 This service for people ages 18 years old and older with a primary substance use diagnosis.
 SACOT is a 16 week program consisting of group therapy, individual therapy, family therapy and case management to link clients with community resources.
 It is offered daily for 4 hours each day in our Pender and Brunswick offices.